-Handle these large blocks with Extreme care and guidance.
+Handle these large blocks with extreme care and guidance.
 A block hoist is required when handling these blocks.
-These blocks should be lifted from the
+These blocks should be lifted from the block bank surface.

 Lower the block so that the locators go into the main bearing support.
 A clevis pin is provided to keep the locator in position on the main bearing support.